-The IWMC is not in close proximity to residents.
-Hence complaints from residents regarding odour is not anticipated.
-However, all complaints will be logged in Council records.
+The IWMC is in close proximity to recreational area of the island.
+Hence complaints from residents regarding odour is a possibility.
+All complaints will be logged in Council records.
 Operation of composting will be undertaken in such a manner so as to minimize the generation of odour and impacts on surrounding residents.

 Special attention will be given to manage fish viscera which could lead to foul odour, All practicable measures will be implemented to minimize offensive odours escaping the IWMC site.
 These include: